 When you click on a desired monitoring, the chart is loaded with the selected option.
-Also you can
+Also you can open the chart in new window.

 - Entries: Monitors number of entries of the Replicated Map. - Operations/s: Monitors number of all operations performed on the Replicated Map per second. - Memory: Monitors memory usage of the Replicated Map. - Hits: Monitors hit count of the Replicated Map. - Puts/s, Gets/s, Removes/s: These three charts monitor the put, get and remove operations performed on the selected Replicated Map per second.